2sic/2sxc-docs/2sxc Docs Generator/basics/internal/progress/breaking-changes.md

 > So if you were eager to use these properties but didn't change the base class, you were able to use it.
 > To protect thousands of upgrade-scenarios we had to take them away from the old base classes.
 Sorry!

+**Possible Breaking Changes**

+1. We believe nothing broke, but it could be that some commands on `EntitiesToDictionary` or `DataToDictionary` were accidentally changed.
+Pls report so we can fix that.
+1. The `Link.To(...)` now returns safe URLs.
+This should not be an issue, but in rare cases post-processing of the string returned may expect spaces or something, which are now `%20`
+1. We disabled old obsolete APIs on the new Razor12, Api12 and Code12 base classes.
+In case you were using this (not likely) you'll get an error telling you about this.

 ## Version 11

 There were small breaking changes in 11.00 to 11.11 but they were internal so shouldn't affect normal developers.